 Balance and Productivity in Leadership

-Here's the list.
-It’s basic.
-But to benefit from it you have to be intentional.
-Just reading it won't do you a speck of good.
-Applying even one of the practices will.
+To benefit from this guide you have to be intentional.
+Just reading it won't do you any good.
+Applying even one of the practices, will.

-For every habit you feel is important to you RIGHT NOW, you will find five days of self-coaching exercises.
+For every practice you feel is important to you RIGHT NOW, you will find five days of self-coaching exercises.

 52 Solutions for Those Who Need a 25 Hour Day